-Epistemo Global has undertaken seven projects from Pre-Primary to Grade 10 for International School Award under the aegis British Council connecting classroom programme.
+Epistemo Vikas Leadership International School has undertaken seven projects from Pre-Primary to Grade 10 for International School Award under the aegis British Council connecting classroom programme.
 These projects include the study of animals, cuisines, rivers, indigenous tribes, markets, squares etc. in India and other countries.
-To give an International dimension to our projects we establish classroom connectivity through e-mail exchange, visits, Skype, WhatsApp and pen palling between our students.
+To give an International dimension to our projects we establish classroom connectivity through the e-mail exchange, visits, Skype, WhatsApp and pen palling between our students.
 These partnerships, at any level, help to inject excitement into our classrooms and provide opportunities to share best practice principles from across the world.
-The framework to connect globally is laid by British Council, believing in developing mutual beneficial relationships.
+The framework to connect globally is laid by the British Council, believing in developing mutually beneficial relationships.

 The British Council International School Award (ISA) is a benchmarking scheme that accredits schools as having an outstanding level of support for: